Azarenka 'not willing' to leave son behind

 - The US Open starts August 28

-(CNN)Former world No.1 Victoria Azarenka might miss this month's US Open because of legal issues involving the father of her child, the two-time grand slam champion has said in a statement on Thursday.
+(CNN)Former world No. 1 Victoria Azarenka might miss this month's US Open because of legal issues involving the father of her child, the two-time grand slam champion has said in a statement on Thursday.

 The 28-year-old from Belarus gave birth to her son, Leo, in December and made her tennis return earlier than expected, at the Mallorca Open in June.

-At Wimbledon, her first major since becoming a mum, she lost in straight sets to world No.2 Simona Halep in the last 16.
+At Wimbledon, her first major since becoming a mother, she lost in straight sets to world No. 2 Simona Halep in the last 16.

 It was shortly after that tournament, Azarenka said, that she and Leo's father separated.
 They are currently working to "resolve some of the legal processes."